 All containers of solution are stored in a vented configuration and triple contingency exists to preclude criticality in event of container failure.
 Additionally, criticality analyses demonstrate that fissile material concentration as a result of evaporation is critically safe based on geometry controls for the inner and outer containers.
-Final actions are also underway to confirm adequate venting of outer containers.
+A full inventory was conducted of all solution containers to identify those that did not have positive vents (vent clips and/or Nupro filters installed).
+Containers that do not have these vents are moved with a safety restraint until the outer lid is removed.
+All containers now have a monthly "bulge check" conducted to determine if pressurization of the outer can is taking place.
+Checks were started in CY 1999 and to date there has been no detection of a bulging container.